 The last paragraph gives readers more facts like availability, times and dates for an event and any important information for people to take any potential action.

 For example, if a new product is being released, when will it be released and where people can find it?.
 A strong call-to-action lets your audience know what they need to do next.

 You’ll wrap up your press release with your boilerplate, this section should appear on all press releases that tells readers about your company.

 As you can see, it’s easy to quickly use up your 500 words.
 That is why it’s important to focus on what the readers need to know.

-If you need help getting your news or announcement out there, we can help with a range of PR activities including writing press releases.
+If you need help getting your news or announcement out there, we can help with a range of PR activities including writing press releases and PR strategy.
 Visit our PR Services page or alternatively contact us for more information.